isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 **5. I am an Affected Business.
 If I had previously withdrawn my Notice of Negotiation, can I reissue another Notice of Negotiation for the same contract?**

-Yes, you may reissue another Notice of Negotiation for the same contract, provided if the second Notice of Negotiation is served in accordance with Section 45 of the Act.
+Yes, you may reissue another Notice of Negotiation for the same contract, provided the second Notice of Negotiation is served in accordance with Section 45 of the Act.
 The second Notice of Negotiation must be served by 26 February 2021.

 **6. What is the consequence of breaching the moratorium?**